-Eat fajitas without the flour tortilla wrap to cut approximately 90 calories and 2 grams of fat.
-Skip the saturated fat-filled sour cream and shredded cheese.
-Guacamole is high in calories, but avocado is a good source of healthy monounsaturated fat that can reduce your risk of heart disease.
+To make your fajita healthier, skip the saturated fat-filled sour cream and shredded cheese.
+Guacamole is high in calories, but avocado is a good source of healthy monounsaturated fat that can reduce your risk of heart disease, according to Mayo Clinic.
 Use plenty of flavorful, low-calorie salsa, which is typically made with raw chopped tomatoes, onions and chili peppers.
 A half-cup of salsa counts as one serving of vegetables.

 Make Your Own Fajitas